-One big challenge fleets that manage non-professional drivers face is overall fleet program compliance.
+One big challenge commercial fleets that manage non-professional drivers face is overall fleet program compliance.

 Commitment to the Department of Transportation (DOT) and Federal Motor Carrier Safety Administration (FMCSA) compliance is also a significant challenge when the employee’s primary job isn’t driving.